Vinelab/bowler/README.md

     }
     ```

     > Similarly to the above, additional functionality is also provided to the consumer's handler like `deleteExchange`, `purgeQueue` and `deleteQueue`.
 Use these wisely and take advantage of the `unused` and `empty` parameters.
-Keep in mind that is not recommended that an application exception be handled by manipulating the server's setup.
+Keep in mind that it is not recommended that an application exception be handled by manipulating the server's setup.

 ##### Console
-Register queues and handlers with `php artisan bowler:make:queue analytics_queue analytics_data_exchange`.
+Register queues and handlers with `php artisan bowler:make:queue analytics_queue AnalyticsData`.

 The previous command:

-1. Adds `Registrator::queue('analytics_queue', 'App\Messaging\Handlers\AnalyticsDataHandler');` to `App\Messaging\queues.php`.
+1. Adds `Registrator::queue('analytics_queue', 'App\Messaging\Handlers\AnalyticsDataHandler', []);` to `App\Messaging\queues.php`.

     > If no exchange name is provided the queue name will be used as default.

     The options array, if specified overrides any of the parameters set from the command line.
+Beside, it serve as a setup reference.

 2. Creates the `App\Messaging\Handlers\AnalyticsDataHandler.php` in `App\Messaging\Handlers` directory.